jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 **NOTE:** I did include a naive overslampling model, but SMOTE oversampling works better.

-Second model will oversample the *minority* data class of high-risk loans to match the majority class of low-risk using SMOTE algorithm.
+Second model will oversample the *minority* data class of high-risk loans to match the *majority* class of low-risk using SMOTE algorithm.

 Bring the **imblearn** feature-suite to use these resampling algos.
+Fit resample the training data with SMOTE.
+Keep a seed value of 1.
 <pre><code>from imblearn.over_sampling import SMOTE
 X_resampled_sm, y_resampled_sm = SMOTE(random_state = 1, sampling_strategy = 1.0).fit_resample(X_train, y_train)
 </code></pre>

-After resampling the class breakdown in the data
+After resampling the class breakdown in the data both classes are equal.
 <pre><code>Counter(y_resampled_sm)</code></pre>
 >Counter({'low_risk': 56271, 'high_risk': 56271})